alexander-tereshin/wifimap_test_case/README.md

 # Test task for WifiMap
+Here my test task for data analyst position WifiMap company.
-Initially, it is supposed to be performed with Python, but I used R in this project in order to practice R.
+Initially, it is supposed to be performed with Python, but I used R in this project in order to practice it.

+Requirements:
+'''
+library(tidyverse)
+library(DT)
+library(scales)
+library(plyr)
+library(lubridate)
+library(ggplot2)
+library(reshape2)
+'''

 ### **Problem description**